GiovaniPM/JDMn/README.md

 ## Proposal

-Create a lightweight DMn implementation, using a popular file represetantion and a flexible language.
+To create a lightweight DMn implementation, using a popular file represetantion and a flexible language.
 The represtative DMn tables, use a complete satisfation of all imput entrys into the rule to be validate a hypothesis.

 ## What’s DMN?